Rechousa/Vue-Movie-DB/README.md

 Vue Movie DB demo application created with Vue CLI.

-This is my implementation of "Vue.js for everyone" application that I've created just for fun and demo proposes.
+This is my implementation of "Vue.js for everyone" application that I've created just for fun and demo purposes.